I have two children, a little boy (Tyler) born in 2007 and a little girl (Lisa) born 2011.

 midwife and Doula, who were there for me at the end (unfortunately not

 midwife got there I was already 9cm dilated.
 I was in labor for a total of six hours.
 I was very calm and it was the most peaceful, wonderful,

-empowering experience in my life. (the birth was completely natural...no
+empowering experience of my life.
+The birth was completely natural, with no

 I had absolutely no problems breastfeeding